 Wednesday Series: Art in Context

-These free lectures introduce works in the permanent collection and selected exhibitions on view at the Kimbell.
-Kahn Auditorium
+These lectures, part of a continuing series, introduce the permanent collection and selected exhibitions on view at the Kimbell.
+Piano Auditorium